dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 The following questions and answers are from the POV of a user using consumer applications like NNS Frontend dapp or others.
 For questions from the POV of a developer who wants to know things such as "how does a canister send ckBTC?", please see the other FAQs.

+## ckBTC User Questions

+Questions about ckBTC from a user's POV.

-## How do I convert ckBTC to BTC and vice versa?
+### How do I convert ckBTC to BTC and vice versa?

 To convert Bitcoin (BTC) to Chain-key Bitcoin (ckBTC), follow these steps: